yashkundu/rhime/README.md

 ## [Client](/client)

-Build  using NextJs, and utilizes both server-side and client-size rendering.
+Build  using NextJs, and utilizes both server-side and client-side rendering.